zhufuyi/grpc_examples/logging/README.md

 ## GRPC print log example

-When setting up a log interceptor you can customise the print fields and ignore the print print method.
+When setting up a log interceptor you can customise the print fields and ignore the print method.